amckennafoster/nbidata/docs/curation/curation.md

 - Should we suggest that checklists be submitted on the form as a Report rather than Dataset?
 - We should add a page or section that shows what the controlled vocabularies are.
 It would be good to link to that content from the how to use data page.
 - Researcher metadata form: author names, ORCID, affiliations; contributor names/affiliations, desired report title, desired dataset title, If dataset, publication restrictions.
+- We should include a field in the form for researcher contact information.